 - CPD diary entries prior to 2019 have been imported from the retired member portal.
 These entries indicate system-created titles.

 How to Update Your CPD Diary

 |1.
 Login to AHI website|

 If not already done so, create your Certified HOusing Professional Accreditation application:

 Meeting CPD Obligations

-Ongoing CPD is a mandatory obligation for all members wishing to maintain Certified Housing Professional accreditation.
+Ongoing CPD is a mandatory obligation for all members wishing to maintain Professional Certification.

-If a Certified Housing Professional is unable to meet their CPD obligation their accreditation level may be downgraded to reduce the CPD obligation or their accreditation status withdrawn until such time as they can meet the CPD requirements.
+If a Certified Professional is unable to meet their CPD obligation their certified status may be withdrawn until such time as they can meet the CPD requirements.